deukryeol-yoon/graphlets-over-time/README.md

  * JDK version : 15.0.1, Python version : 3.7.0.

 ## Input Format
  * The input file should contain a set of temporal edges.
-Each temporal edge is represented by 1) index of the source node, 2) index of the destination node, and 3) its timestamp written in a line.
+Each temporal edge is represented by 1) the index of the source node, 2) the index of the destination node, and 3) its timestamp, written in a line.
  * The node index starts from 0 and increases by 1 whenever a new node arrives (i.e., 0, 1, 2, ..., |V|-2, |V|-1).
  * For example, for a set of 3 temporal edges (0 → 1, 2001-01-01), (0 → 2, 2001-01-01), and (1 → 3, 2001-01-02), the input file should be:
 ```